Client Asset Management Platform (CAMP)

 Advisors need a quick way to view their book of business in terms of general performance, total assets, and registration count over different timeframes at a glance.

-Designing cards showing snapshots of advisor's holistic book of business metrics that are light in design complexity to reduce cognitive load to optimize seeing several metrics at once.
+I designed new card components showing snapshots of advisor's holistic book of business metrics that are light in design complexity to reduce cognitive load and optimize seeing several metrics at once.
 Each card is responsive in sizing to accomodate a variety of viewport sizes.

 snapshot metric cards with responsive sizing for fully customizable layout